landtechnologies/mongoose-mock/README.md

     expect = require('chai').expect,
     sinon = require('sinon');

-var ThingToTest = proxyquire('../thing-to-test', {});
+// see proxyquire docs for why you might want this rather than just require var ThingToTest = proxyquire('../thing-to-test', {});

-// the mock models are now available for accessing... var SomeModel = mongooseMock.model('SomeModel'); var AnotherModel = mongooseMock.model('AnotherModel');
+// the mock models were loaded as children of the above module, and are now available... var SomeModel = mongooseMock.model('SomeModel'); var AnotherModel = mongooseMock.model('AnotherModel');